ome/ansible-role-nginx-proxy/README.md

   You must also set `nginx_proxy_cachebuster_enabled` to enable this for individual sites.
 - `nginx_proxy_404`: The URI to show for 404 errors, default ''.
 - `nginx_proxy_log_format_custom`: Additional Nginx log format, will be named `custom`.
 This only adds the format, to use it as the default log format you should set `nginx_proxy_log_format: custom`.
-- `nginx_proxy_conf_http`: add a list of strings to this variable to add each list item as additional lines to the `/etc/nginx/nginx.conf` file, for custom, advanced deployments.

 SSL variables: